 Chocolate Gingerbread Petit Fours recipe here.

-To make this entire trifle gluten free, dairy free, egg free and vegan, substitute the cream and butter in the apple cinnamon cream with thick canned coconut milk and vegan butter or coconut oil.
-It's as easy as that.
-The cake is naturally gluten free and vegan, so there's nothing to change there.
+This recipe makes 2 cakes.
+One for the trifles and one for these gorgeous chocolate-covered gingerbread petit fours (gluten-free and vegan).
+To make this entire trifle gluten free, dairy free, egg free (eggless) and vegan, substitute the cream and butter in the apple cinnamon cream with thick canned coconut milk and vegan butter or coconut oil.
+It’s as easy as that.
+The a is naturally gluten free and vegan ginger cake recipe, so there’s nothing to change there.

 A super-spicy, damp ginger cake made with loads of fresh ginger is layered with a bold apple cider cinnamon pastry cream.
 The cake is gluten free and made with whole grain brown rice and oat flour, sweetened with apple cider (or apple juice) and a bit of brown sugar.
 To up the ante on the presentation, garnish with a dollop of whipped cream or pomegranate arils.